Mykrobe-tools/mykrobe-atlas/docs/desktop-release.md

 	$ yarn test
 	```

-4. If the tests pass, publish a draft release
+4. If the tests pass, publish a draft release to the repo specified by `build.publish` in `package.json`

 	```
 	$ yarn desktop-package